 Patients in hospitals or assisted living homes often benefit from animal-assisted therapy, especially children and the elderly.
 All kinds of animals can make excellent therapy animals, including horses, cats, and even alpacas.
 However, dogs are by far the most common type, tapping into the unique bond canines and humans share.

 Animals, especially dogs, have been assisting humans since the beginning of recorded history.
 They have helped us work, provided us with companionship, and lifted our spirits.
 However, it was not until the 20th century that animals were officially recognized for their therapeutic abilities.

-In 1976, Elaine Smith founded Therapy Dogs International, the first registry for therapy dogs in the U.S. One year later, the Delta Foundation (later named Delta Society, now known as Pet Partners) was formed to research the effects animals have on people’s lives.
-Today, these groups are just two of many others that help provide therapy animals to people in need of AAT.
+In 1976, Elaine Smith founded Therapy Dogs International, the first registry for therapy dogs in the United States.
+One year later, the Delta Foundation (later named Delta Society and now known as Pet Partners) was formed to research the effects animals have on people’s lives.
+Today, these groups are just two of many others that help provide therapy animals to people in need of animal-assisted therapy.